About the Book

 About the Author

 Jeffrey Picknicki Morski (Picknicki after his Polish father, Morski for his Ukrainian mother) is a graduate of the University of Manitoba.
-He was awarded the position of Research Scholar by the University of Winnipeg’s Department of Geography in 1999.
-Under the Southern Cross, his second book, is his latest achievement in the over 15 years he has spent researching and writing about the Ukrainian immigration in Brazil.
+His books include Under the Southern Cross, based on more than fifteen years of research and writing about the Ukrainian immigration in Brazil.